-The Exchange does not believe that FIDS would have any competitive advantage over either the existing third-party telecom connections or any future providers of wireless connectivity to Proposed Third Party Data.
+The Exchange does not believe that FIDS would have any competitive advantage over either the existing thirdparty telecom connections or any future providers of wireless connectivity to Proposed Third Party Data.
 The Exchange's proposed service for connectivity to Proposed Third Party Data does not have any special access to or advantage within the MDC.
-More
+More specifically, the Exchange's proposed wireless connection would lead to the data center pole, from which a fiber connection would lead into the MDC.
+The data center pole is on the grounds of the MDC, but pursuant to Exchange rule, the distance from such pole to the patch panel where fiber connections for wireless services connect to the network row in the space used for co-location in the MDC (the "Patch Panel Point") is normalized.21

-Exchange rules also require that the distance from the Patch Panel Point to each User cabinet in colocation be the same.
-22 Further, all distances in the MDC are normalized.
-Every provider of wireless connectivity to Users, including FIDS, is connected to the Patch Panel Point, and the length of the fiber path from the Patch Panel Point to each User cabinet in colocation is the same.
+Exchange rules also require that the distance from the Patch Panel Point to each User cabinet in colocation be the same.22 Further, all distances in the MDC are normalized.
+Every provider of wireless connectivity to Users, including FIDS, is connected to the Patch Panel Point, and the length of the fiber path from the Patch Panel Point to